 HELLO IS THIS A DREAM COOKIE OR WHAT?
 Honestly tearing up just writing about it.

-Ingredients For These Chocolate Cookies
+Ingredients For This Chocolate Cookie Recipe

 Cardamom is interesting because you can’t exactly place it, but you can tell when it’s not there.
 It’s just slightly warmer, a tinge of something special, a little Christmasy speckle on your palate.
 It is certainly not required to make these cookies delicious, they are unbelievable with or without, but it really is worth a try.
 And let’s be serious here, you’re going to wind up making batch after batch of these on repeat, so why not dust one batch with this wintery spice?